Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 The P2WDB has the advantages of a blockchain:
 - There are multiple *nodes* on the network hosting their own copy of the database.
-- These multiple *redundant copies* make it very difficult to censor content in the database, and ensure high availability of the data.
+- These *redundant copies* make it very difficult to censor content in the database, and ensure high availability of the data.
 - The nodes sync their databases using *consensus rules*.
 - Writes are paid for by burning PSF tokens.
 This provides *incentive* to improve the software and services.